ES-Merging: Biological MLLM Merging via Embedding Space Signals: Experiment Settings

-\begin{itemize}[itemsep=0.5mm, parsep=3pt, leftmargin=*] \item \textbf{BindingDB} is a drug-target interaction dataset derived from experimentally measured small molecule-protein binding data, typically filtered to human proteins, and used as a binary classification benchmark with 11,054 samples for predicting whether a drug-target pair interacts. \item \textbf{BioSNAP} is a drug-target interaction dataset derived from known associations between US-marketed drugs and their human protein targets, and is used as a binary classification benchmark with 6,058 samples for predicting whether a drug-target pair interacts. \item \textbf{Human} is a drug-target interaction dataset consisting of drug–human protein pairs with highly credible negative samples and used as a binary classification benchmark with 1,375 samples to predict whether a drug-target pair interacts. \item \textbf{DrugComb} is a drug combination-cell line interaction dataset derived from standardized and harmonized drug combination screening studies across various cancer cell lines, and is used as a binary classification benchmark with 3,631 samples for predicting whether a combination of two drugs produces a synergistic or antagonistic anticancer effect in a given cancer cell line. \item \textbf{GDSC2} is a drug-cell line interaction dataset derived from the Genomics of Drug Sensitivity in Cancer project, which screens over 1,000 genetically characterized human cancer cell lines with a wide range of anti-cancer therapeutics using a newer cell screening platform introduced in 2015, and is used as a binary classification benchmark with 843 samples for predicting whether a given cancer cell line is sensitive or resistant to a specific drug.
+In this section, we provide detailed explanations of datasets used in our experiments.
+For all datasets, we leverage the splits that are officially provided in original repositories. \begin{itemize}[itemsep=0.5mm, parsep=3pt, leftmargin=*] \item \textbf{BindingDB} is a drug-target interaction dataset derived from experimentally measured small molecule-protein binding data, typically filtered to human proteins, and used as a binary classification benchmark with 11,054 samples for predicting whether a drug-target pair interacts. \item \textbf{BioSNAP} is a drug-target interaction dataset derived from known associations between US-marketed drugs and their human protein targets, and is used as a binary classification benchmark with 6,058 samples for predicting whether a drug-target pair interacts. \item \textbf{Human} is a drug-target interaction dataset consisting of drug-human protein pairs with highly credible negative samples and used as a binary classification benchmark with 1,375 samples to predict whether a drug-target pair interacts. \item \textbf{DrugComb} is a drug combination-cell line interaction dataset derived from standardized and harmonized drug combination screening studies across various cancer cell lines, and is used as a binary classification benchmark with 3,631 samples for predicting whether a combination of two drugs produces a synergistic or antagonistic anticancer effect in a given cancer cell line. \item \textbf{GDSC2} is a drug-cell line interaction dataset derived from the Genomics of Drug Sensitivity in Cancer project, which screens over 1,000 genetically characterized human cancer cell lines with a wide range of anti-cancer therapeutics using a newer cell screening platform introduced in 2015, and is used as a binary classification benchmark with 843 samples for predicting whether a given cancer cell line is sensitive or resistant to a specific drug.